Notes on the Geography of Japan: Tokyo: Post-War

-Roppongi Hills has plenty of critics, but even a diehard opponent of highrises can hardly defend the city's common alternative: endless midrise sprawl.
+Roppongi Hills has plenty of critics, but even a diehard opponent can hardly defend the city's common alternative: streets walled by midrises to the horizon.

-In practice, the urban landscape is increasingly a juxtaposition of the two--in this case Tokyo Station dwarfed by the Shin Otemachi Building, also part of the Mitsubishi Estate Company's holdings.
+In practice, the urban landscape is increasingly a juxtaposition of types--in this case the Tokyo Station dwarfed by the Shin Otemachi Building, also part of the Mitsubishi Estate Company's holdings.